It is Thursday, and as usual we have a new round of our poetry competition.

 I really need to borrow the Hubble to discover a planet with a single season – Spring…

-5 Responses to “DWT Poetry Competition: Twelfth Round”
+5 thoughts on “DWT Poetry Competition: Twelfth Round”

 Toughest round yet.
 Sorry I can only choose one.
 Of the 3 I love here, I voted for ARVN, which is just so…uplifting, in terms of highlighting the nobility of purpose and spirit of dedication to what must have been a hellish experience.
 I have so much respect for our military.
 The other 2 gems here (IMHO) are “Cheerios and Cheese,” which is hands-down the funniest/quirkiest (characteristics that always appeal to me, in general), especially the punchline.
 “Count the Stars” is so true and touching, and I would guess universal…a wonderful observation about moving on in life and making the most of what you have…love the one you’re with, as it were…